Police shut down Oxford Street after man is stabbed over phone

 Oxford Street was closed after a man in his 20s was stabbed by an alleged moped robber trying to steal his phone.

-The Metropolitan Police were called to Europe's busiest high street at 9.23pm on Sunday (February 4) to reports of a stabbing near Oxford Circus station.
+The Metropolitan Police were called to Europe's busiest high street at 9.23pm on Sunday (February 4) to reports of a stabbing near Oxford Circus station, The Mirror reported.

 The attacker then jumped on a moped and rode away, according to eyewitnesses.